gsoft-inc/ov-igloo-ui/packages/Toaster/README.md

 # Toaster

-The Toaster component is a non-disruptive message that appears at the top of the interface to provide quick, at-a-glance feedback on the outcome of an action.
+The Toaster component is a non-disruptive message that appears at the top of the viewport to provide quick, at-a-glance feedback on the outcome of an action.

 <Example />